DrevAnt/hugo-starter-netlify-cms/content/about/index.md

 ---

 Welcome to Altadore Daycare!
+Thank you for considering Altadore Daycare as your child's second home.
+We look forward to the opportunity to be a part of your family's journey!

 At Altadore Daycare, we believe in providing a nurturing and enriching environment for your child's early years.
 Located in the heart of Calgary at 1820 40 Ave SW, our daycare is more than just a place for children – it's a home away from home.